JoaoDDuarte/-Optimal-Parameters-and-Complexity-for-Crossbred-Algorithm/README.md

                         Relationship between m and n, such as 2n, n+1 or nlogn.
   -o FILENAME, --filename FILENAME
                         CSV File to save results.
-  --quick, --no-quick   Whether to perform an faster version of the experiment (very rarely, may
+  --quick, --no-quick   Whether to perform an faster version of the experiment (very rarely, may produce some
-                        produce some slightly sub-optimal results).
+                        slightly sub-optimal results).
 Does not apply to hybrid F5, fes and FXL.
   --quickest, --no-quickest
-                        Whether to perform an fastest version of the experiment (may produce some slightly sub-optimal results, takes priority over --quick).
+                        Whether to perform an fastest version of the experiment (may produce some slightly sub- optimal results, takes priority over --quick).
 Does not apply to hybrid F5, fes and FXL.

 Logging:
   Configure verbosity of logging